andizuend/S2AS--SMILES_to_AIOMFAC/README.md

 Note that the following steps are outlined for a Windows 64-bit installation; similar steps may need to be taken on a Linux machine, but details will differ.

 #### (1) Python and pip installation / updates
-- Download & install Python 3.10.10 64-bit on Windows, e.g. from [here](https://www.python.org/downloads/windows/).
+- Download & install Python v3.10.10 or newer for 64-bit on Windows, e.g. from [here](https://www.python.org/downloads/windows/).
+Version 1.0 of the S2AS tool has been confirmed to work with Python v3.13.7 (as well as v3.10.10).
-I recommend doing a customized installation of 3.10.10 (there pick all options, such as "install for all users").
-Note: there have been issues with certain newer versions like python 3.11 and the python bindings of openbabel on Windows (to be revisited in future).
 - Make sure that the python 'pip' is installed and up to date.
 In a Windows command prompt with administrator rights (click Run as Administrator) type:
 	`python -m pip install --upgrade pip`

-#### (2) Open Babel installation
+#### (2) Open Babel
 - Download & install the Open Babel v3.1.1 (GUI) 64-bit for Windows.
 Download the [executable installer file](https://github.com/openbabel/openbabel/releases/); a newer version may be available at your time of installation (you could try the installation with that newer version).

 - Important follow-up step: delete the `BABEL_DATADIR` variable in the environment variables of Windows.
 Type in a search field: `edit environment variables` and open the app for editing such variables.